Detecting positive correlations in a multivariate sample: Tests

-Such a test relies on the fact that all correlations are non-negative under the alternative hypothesis.
+Let $\Sigma$ denote the covariance matrix of the distribution of $X_1$.
+When the alternative hypothesis is simply $H_1\dvt \Sigma\neq I$ (where $I$ is the identity matrix), without any sign restriction on the entries of $\Sigma$, one of the simplest tests is that of Nagao \cite{MR0339405}, which is based on the Frobenius norm of the difference between the sample covariance matrix $\widehat\Sigma$ and the identity matrix $I$.
+Nagao's test is based on the test statistic

+We also refer to Schott \cite{MR2234197}, who (like us) assumes that the variables have unit variance under the alternative hypothesis.
+Ledoit and Wolf \cite{MR1926169} show that this test is not always consistent against fixed alternatives.
+They, and others including Srivastava \cite{MR2328427}, Fisher \cite{Fisher11} and Chen, Zhang and Zhong \cite{MR2724863}, suggest variants based on consistent estimates for the Frobenius norm $\trace[(\Sigma- I)^2]$.

+Given that we know that the variances are equal to 1 and the correlations are non-negative under the alternative hypothesis, it is more natural to consider the test that rejects for large values of $\sum_{i < j} \widehat{\sigma}_{i,j}$, where $\widehat\Sigma= (\widehat{\sigma}_{i,j})$.
+For simplicity, we consider instead the \textsl{squared-sum test} that rejects for large values of the test statistic

+The two tests are thus closely related.
+In fact, one may easily check that they have similar asymptotic power properties.
+Our preference for the second test is only for convenience.

 The following result gives a simple characterization of the performance of the squared-sum test.
 Since the test does not use information about the class $\cC$, its minimax risk does not depend on the model either.